Cbhihe/NLP_clip-bleu-meteor/Readme.md

 ***References:***<BR>
 [1]   Reshetnikov A., Marinescu MC., More Lopez J.,  DEArt: Dataset of European Art (1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.6984525 (Oct.
 2022).

-[2]  Reshetnikov A., More Lopez J. and Marinescu MC., A faster RCNN transfer learning model trained on the DEArt dataset of paintings from the12th to 18th European century period.
-Private communication (Oct 2022)
+[2]  Reshetnikov A. A faster RCNN transfer learning model trained on the DEArt dataset of paintings from the12th to 18th European century period.
+Private communication (Oct.
+2022)

 ### Licensing terms and copyright